gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Component level dependencies for Java libraries

-In most cases it is more natural and convenient to define dependencies per component rather than individually on a source set and it is now possible to do so when defining a Java library.
+In most cases it is more natural and convenient to define dependencies on a component rather than on each if its source sets and it is now possible to do so when defining a Java library in the software model.

 Example: